Pymble Wise Phone Initiative

 We realise some students may try to access social media on other devices at home.
 As part of our digital citizenship education, we encourage families to maintain open discussions about responsible technology use and the importance of trust.
 We also suggest setting clear boundaries for access to other devices, including home computers or tablets.
 An easy win is to ban the use of tablets and laptops in the bedroom, encourage study in an open area of your home (not on a desk in her room), and set time limits for recreational use.
 Ultimately, fostering a relationship of trust and communication will help your daughter understand why these boundaries are important for her wellbeing.

-We firmly believe the research that says students should not have access to social media until they are 16.
+We support the Federal Government’s legislation that will ban social media access to children under the age of 16 years. firmly believe the research that says students should not have access to social media until they are 16.
 You can find more thoughtful insights on this decision at sites like Wait Mate and The Better Phone Project.

-Social media apps will not be available on the mobile phone until the student is in Year 10.
+Social media apps will not be available on the mobile phone until the student is 16 years of age.
 At this stage, she can unenrol from the Pymble Wise Phone Program and have full management of her device, including wisely installing appropriate apps of her choice.

 Yes, you can delay giving her a mobile phone until you think she is ready.
 We suggest you take and keep the phone selected for the Pymble Wise Phone Initiative now so you have it on hand for that time.

-Smart watches will not be allowed in the Junior School from 2025.
+Smart watches are not allowed in the Junior School.
 Most parents tell us they chose this solution to track their daughter and communicate with them without giving them a full smartphone, however we are aware that students can also access social media on their smart watch.
 We strongly recommend swapping your daughter’s smart watch to a College-managed phone selected for the Pymble Wise Phone Initiative to achieve the same outcome but with greater safety and control.

 Technical Support FAQs